udithperera-dev/onepicker/README.md

 ## Getting started

-To use this package, add boxing_images as a dependency in your pubspec.yaml file.
+To use this package, add onepicker as a dependency in your pubspec.yaml file.

 ## Usage